 It is amazing how much you can do here.
 Besides surfing, skydiving, eating (obviously), going to the beach, discover traditional beer, I also highly recommend you to join a boat to go seal spotting.
 Seals live here in their natural habitat and can be spotted when joining a boat with a guide.

-Shall we keep in touch?
-Let’s inspire each other.
+Let’s keep in touch?
 I’d like to know more about your adventures!